metablockshq/metablocks.world/content/posts/2021-the-metaverse-belongs-to-you.md

 > This sunk-cost-fallacy is something platforms like Facebook are optimized to cash on.

 ## The owners of identity own the Metaverse

+Meta Blocks is an open source protocol and avatar system that stays on chain.
+Meta Blocks avatars are composed of NFTs and our protocol helps combine NFTs together.
+The combined NFT Avatars can be carried across universes.
+With Meta Blocks, your Avatar belongs to you.
+Truly.
+On-chain.

+We have been folled many times by big tech companies.
+It's time that we take matter in our own wallet.